 Vienna is a surprisingly water-filled city.
 It helps to be built on the banks of the mighty Danube.
 And it also helps that the Danube used to shift position every now and then, creating new channels.

 The Danube’s capricious nature and engineering efforts to tame this beast of a river left Vienna with a couple of excellent recreational areas that mimic lakes and beaches.

 One of these areas is the Alte Donau (“Old Danube”), a self-contained 1.6km2 stretch of water with boats for hire and other water sports, lakeside bars & restaurants, and popular public bathing areas.
 And it hosts an annual Lichterfest (Festival of Light).

-On a balmy (hopefully) evening in July, scores of boats, gondolas and decorated rafts head out onto the water, lamps and light chains glowing to create an (almost) “sea” of light, helped by Chinese lanterns.
+On a balmy (hopefully) evening in late July, scores of boats, gondolas and decorated rafts head out onto the water, lamps and light chains glowing to create an (almost) “sea” of light, helped by Chinese lanterns.